 Short-term therapy (around 20-30 sessions) – most suited to working through difficult life transitions, such as a bereavement or divorce, improving decision-making or gaining better ways of coping with emotions that overwhelm you.

-Long-term therapy (these are ongoing, unlimited sessions) – by working at your own pace, for as long you need, we can address more complex and deep-seated issues or develop continued personal growth.
+Long-term therapy (ongoing) – by working at your own pace, for as long you need, we can address more complex, deep-seated issues or develop personal growth.

-I believe the quality of the relationship between counsellor and client is key for therapy to be effective.
-I suggest a free 30-minute introductory appointment so you can gain a sense of whether I would be the best match for your therapeutic needs.
+First meeting: I believe the quality of the relationship between counsellor and client is key for therapy to be effective.
+I suggest a free 30-minute introductory appointment so you can gain a sense of whether I would be the best match for you.

 To get started, call or message me with a brief outline of why you are seeking counselling and which days/times you could come.
 I will then get in touch with a time for your introductory appointment.